 (IV) T&OS

-Technical & Offshore services segment includes company owned offshore vessels, offshore vessels managed on behalf of other organisations, income from technical consultancy and passenger vessels & research vessels managed on behalf of other organisations.
+Technical & Offshore services segment includes Group owned offshore vessels, offshore vessels managed on behalf of other organisations and income from technical consultancy.

 (V) Unallocated